Double Clamshell

 STEP-BY-STEP INSTRUCTIONS

-1. Begin lying on your side with your hips stacked, knees bent at 90 degrees, and a glute loop just above your knees.
+1. Begin lying on your side with your hips stacked and knees bent at 90 degrees.

 2. Keep your heels together and core braced throughout the movement.